Build Your Author Website: The Front End of Your Website

 Return to top or post contents

-While this isn’t really a “necessary” page, it is recommended that you have a minimum of three testimonials on the page.
+While this isn’t really a “necessary” page, it is recommended that you have a minimum of three testimonials on the page OR you can put them on your About page, Homepage and/or on your sidebar, just under your email sign up form.

 Testimonials, and their cousins, reviews, are quick ways to provide social proof that others approve of your work, your products, or your business.
 People are hard-coded to look for testimonials and reviews these days.
 They want to know if others have had a good experience with you, so they can feel more confident about working with you or buying from you.